nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _indexing:

 Indexing
-    Indexing returns a new NodeCollection with a single GID
+    Indexing returns a new NodeCollection with a single node